 Tours are available during the summer and fall during regular site hours.

-Tour guides take visitors along a short parth to the Ojibwe encampment, which features a wigwam constructed of birchbark.
+Tour guides take visitors along a short path to the Ojibwe encampment, which features a wigwam constructed of birchbark.
 Continue along a path to the reconstructed fur post and catch a glimpse of the Ginebig-ziibi (Snake River) as you walk.
 Costumed interpreters interact with guests along the way, bringing them into the daily activities of the post.
 Browse through items such as axes, beads, iron tools, kettles, and wool blankets while you imagine what it may have been like trading items with the clerk.

 Have a group?